iSOLveIT/protege_owl/_sources/index.rst.txt

 Chapters 3-5 are based on the original tutorial.
 I have updated the tutorial to be consistent with Protégé 5.
-I have also made some changes to address some of the most common issues I’ve seen new users grapple with, to remove some of the dated information about older frame-based versions of Protégé, and various miscellaneous changes.
+I have also made some changes to address some of the most common issues I've seen new users grapple with, to remove some of the dated information about older frame-based versions of Protégé, and various miscellaneous changes.